xapian/xapian-docsprint/howtos/weighting_scheme.rst

     };

-Note: The get_maxpart() function returns an upperbound on the weight returned by get_sumpart().In order to do that ,it  requires the WDF_MAX statistic (the maximum wdf of the term among all documents) .
+Note: The get_maxpart() function returns an upper bound on the weight returned by get_sumpart().
+In order to do that, it requires the WDF_MAX statistic (the maximum wdf of the term among all documents).